01-edu/public/subjects/java/piscine/Wedding/README.md

 Create a file `Wedding.java`.

-Write a function `createCouple` that returns a map of name which associates randomly a name from the first list to a name of the second list.
+Write a function `createCouple` that returns a map of names which associates randomly a name from the first list to a name of the second list.
-If the lists have different size, some names from the bigger list will not be ignored.
+If the lists have different sizes, some names from the bigger list will be ignored.

 ### Expected Functions